-Harold Shelton III, a sports journalist and researcher at the Big Ten Network in Chicago, has big plans and only an average income.
+Harold Shelton III, a sports journalist and researcher at the Big Ten Network in Chicago, has big plans and an average income.

 First step: paying down my debt